Feminist interpretations of witch trials in the early modern period: Other interpretations

 Modern scholar Edward Bever theorizes that the high rate of female accusers and accused could have derived from the widespread misogyny of the time.
 He emphasizes the fact that participation in patriarchal society is not exclusive to men and patriarchal and misogynistic values can permeate a whole society, including women.
 Europe in the early modern period had rigid gender expectations and those who did not align with those expectations could suffer consequences.
-For example, it has been suggested that there is a possibility that women who were accused of witch craft were those who stepped outside of the gender roles assigned to them in their society, such as women who were overtly sexual.
+For example, it has been suggested that there is a possibility that women who were accused of witchcraft were those who stepped outside of the gender roles assigned to them in their society, such as women who were overtly sexual.
 These societal expectations of women as well as the stereotype of witches that existed at the time may have contributed to the high number of women accused.
 Even women who lived within the permitted gender roles of the time might have lived in fear of being accused, prompting them to make false accusations before someone could accuse them.
 These attitudes about gender may be an explanation for why some areas experienced higher numbers of males accused, such as at the margins of Europe, in Normandy, Iceland, Finland, Estonia, and Russia.
 If these same beliefs about gender did not permeate these areas, then it makes sense that there would be less of a connection between gender and the accusations of witchcraft.